Chapter 22 Extending use cases of GLM

 As you can see, the two plots, and the in-built tests, indicate that the model structure is appropriate: The observed and expected points fall on the QQ diagonal line and the residuals versus predicted values plot looks like a random star-field without any patterns.

-So, based on theoretical principles based on the response variable’s bounds or the results of this DHARMa analysis, we can be pretty sure that the binomial family is the most appropriate family to use.
+So, based on theoretical principles about the response variable’s bounds or the results of this DHARMa analysis, we can be pretty sure that the binomial family is the most appropriate family to use.
 Let’s continue.

 We proceed in the normal way by obtaining the ANOVA table for the model.
 We need to specify that we want to calculated p-values using a “Chi” squared test.
 This shows us that indeed distance is an important variable in determining probability of success (not so surprising!)